Skip nav to main content.

 How Does Auto Loan Refinancing Work?

 Refinancing your auto loan replaces your current loan with a new loan.
 Typically, the new loan will have a lower interest rate, different term, or smaller monthly car payment.
-You can keep the length of the loan the same as the number of months left on your current loan or you can shorten or extend – dependent on your life situation and needs.
+You can keep the length of the loan the same as the number of months left on your current loan or you may be able to shorten or extend – dependent on your life situation and needs.

 Should I Refinance My Car Loan?